Growing Microgreens

 My current seed selection

 You can try to grow any kind of seed as a micro – but buying the right seeds is going to be much more rewarding.
 My all time favorite Microgreen Seed Supplier is High Mowing Organic Seeds – the seeds from this place are the highest quality, giving me the best germination rate, and the best overall final harvest too!
 I have grown good micros from Johnny’s Seeds and Botanical Interests too.
-Amanda uses Johnny’s and a new one to me, True Leaf!
+I keep adding new varieties to the mix all the time.

 Get Growing!